|SIYE Time:12:24 on 13th August 2022|

 ‘Mary,’ I said, nodding.

-‘I’ve had worse people than her snooping about,’ said Harry, grinning.
+‘I’ve had worse people than her snooping about,’ said Harry, his eyes sparkling with mischief.
 ‘Bye, Jacqui, and thanks again for helping Ginny.’

 ‘Bye, Henry,’ James whispered.